mnordhaus/bobs-website/content/_index.md

             with a pragmatic approach and an awareness of the importance of cultural development.
-If your company has a channel that needs improvement or you need to build a channel from the ground up, Bob is an executive that can deliver in either scenario. <p></p>
+If your company has a channel that needs improvement or you need to build a channel from the ground up, Bob is an executive that can deliver in either scenario.
   - block: contact
     id: contact
     content:
       title: Contact
       subtitle: null
-      text: "Let's talk about your channel objectives and how we can get you there. "
+      text: "Let's talk about your channel objectives and how we can get you there."
       email: bob@channelmotions.com
       phone: 617 470 7713
       appointment_url: ""